danielfett/draft-dpop/main.md

 !---
 Figure: Example JWT content of a `DPoP` proof {#dpop-proof}

-Of the HTTP content in the request, only the HTTP method and URI are included in the DPoP JWT, and therefore only these two headers of the request are covered by the DPoP proof and its signature.
+Of the HTTP request, only the HTTP method and URI are included in the DPoP JWT, and therefore only these two message parts are covered by the DPoP proof.
 The idea is sign just enough of the HTTP data to provide reasonable proof-of-possession with respect to the HTTP request.
 But that it be a minimal subset of the HTTP data so as to avoid the substantial